 The CEO is responsible for the leadership, administration, management and effectiveness of Kamehameha Schools' operations, including planning, coordinating, and directing the implementation of the KS strategic plan, all other strategic plans and the policies, goals, and objectives set by the trustees.

 The Education Group delivers educational programs, services and support at KS’ campuses and preschools, in community and cultural programs, and through networks and systems work.

 The Administration Group oversees key enterprise-wide administrative services and functions including human resources, information technology, facilities, enterprise risk and safety, and certain educational supports.

-The Communications Group protects and advances KS’ brand and builds positive relationships with key stakeholders, through its three divisions: Creative Services, Communications, and Community Relations.
+The Communications Group protects and advances KS’ brand and builds positive relationships with key stakeholders through its three divisions: Community and Government Relations, Marketing, and Strategic Communications.

 Community Engagement and Resources uses a systems-and community-based approach to design and implement education, outreach, and land strategies that address specific needs in nine regions statewide.

 The Finance Group oversees the financial resources of the organization, including managing the Endowment Fund and providing enterprise-wide infrastructure for financial decision-making, accounting, and cash management.